Riesz-based orientation of localizable Gaussian fields: Introduction

-To overcome all these difficulties, we choose to use a wavelet-based approach, extending the work of~\cite{UV09} about analysis of anisotropic images by means of wavelet analysis.
-In~\cite{UV09}, the authors defined wavelet versions of the characteristics derived from the Riesz framework.
-At each scale, is then defined a structure tensor and an orientation of the image.
-Numerical experiments put in evidence the effectiveness of the approach, and especially the fact that one clearly recover the anisotropic features of the image.
-From the theoretical point of view, the orientation and the structure tensor depend on the scale but also of the chosen analysis wavelet.
-Surprisingly, considering the very general case of localizable Gaussian fields, the anisotropic characteristics of a random field become intrinsic.
-Our main contribution consists in proving that nor the orientation nor the structure tensor depends on the wavelet or the scale.
+To overcome all these difficulties, we choose to use a Riesz-based approach, adapting the work of~\cite{bigun1987optimal,F02} about Riesz-analysis of anisotropic images characteristics.
+In \cite{F02}, the authors defined a structure tensor and an orientation of the neighborhood of an image, derived from the Riesz framework.
+Numerical experiments have put in evidence the effectiveness of the approach and especially the fact that one clearly recovers the anisotropic features of the image.
+From the theoretical point of view, the orientation and the structure tensor depend on the chosen analysis function.
+We show that, surprisingly, considering the very general case of localizable Gaussian fields, the anisotropic characteristics of a random field become intrinsic: neither the structure tensor nor the orientation vector depend on the analysis function, but only on the anisotropy encoded in the density function of its tangent fields.

 Our paper is organized as follows.
 In Section~\ref{s:riesz}, we first recall some basic facts about the Riesz transform and its use for defining anisotropic features of an image.
-Thereafter in Section~\ref{s:self-similar}, we define the wavelet-based version of the orientation and the structure tensor in the Gaussian self-similar case.
+Then in Section~\ref{s:self-similar}, we define the Riesz-based notion of the orientation and the structure tensor in the Gaussian self-similar with stationary increments case.
 We prove in Theorem~\ref{pro:wav:based:orientation} that these two characteristics are intrinsic in the sense that they depend only on the anisotropic properties of the analyzed random field.
 Section~\ref{s:wav:based:orientation:loc} is then devoted to the extension of all these notions to the localizable case.
 We then provide two classes of Gaussian models with prescribed orientation.
-For sake of clarity, we postponed all proofs in Section~\ref{s:proofs}.
+For sake of clarity, we postponed all proofs are postponed in Section~\ref{s:proofs}.